Formyl-CoA transferase

-Thus, the two substrates of this enzyme are formyl-CoA and oxalate, whereas its two products are formate and oxalyl-CoA.
+The two substrates of this enzyme characterised from Oxalobacter formigenes are oxalic acid and formyl-CoA.
+Its products are oxalyl-CoA and formic acid.
+The kinetics and mechanism of the reaction have been studied.

-This enzyme belongs to the family of transferases, specifically the CoA-transferases.
+This enzyme is a transferase, specifically a CoA-transferases.
 The systematic name of this enzyme class is formyl-CoA:oxalate CoA-transferase.
 Other names in common use include formyl-coenzyme A transferase, and formyl-CoA oxalate CoA-transferase.